OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 directory, typing ``python setup.py sdist -d .`` will create the distribution in our current directory.
 The version of the distribution and the Python version will be included in the filename.
-For example, since the version we specified in our ``setup.py`` file was '1.0', and assuming we're using Python 2.6, our distribution will be named ``simple_adder-1.0-py2.6.tar.gz``.
+For example, since the version we specified in our ``setup.py`` file was '1.0', our distribution will be named ``simple_adder-1.0.tar.gz``.

-.. index:: mod2egg
+.. index:: mod2dist

 Egg Creation for the Lazy
 --------------------------

-A tool called ``mod2egg`` exists for those of us who don't want to create a package directory structure and a setup.py file manually.
-It has a number of options that you can see if you run ``mod2egg -h``.
-The only required options are the desired version of the egg and the module to use to generate the egg.
+A tool called ``mod2dist`` exists for those of us who don't want to create a package directory structure and a setup.py file manually.
+It has a number of options that you can see if you run ``mod2dist -h``.
+The only required options are the desired version of the distribution and the module to use to generate the distribution.
 For example, the command

 ::

-   mod2egg -v 1.0 simple_adder.py
+   mod2dist -v 1.0 simple_adder.py

-will generate the same egg that we built manually earlier in this example.
+will generate the same distribution that we built manually earlier in this example.

 .. _Building-a-Variable-Plugin: